Vilos92/pimpmyprose/README.md

 ## Low-Priority
 + Ability to string a series of Prose together
 	+ Useful for users who want to separate a work into sections, all to be improved
-+ Use angularJS to count characters left in text box
-	+ Should also consider raising the text-input limit significantly
++ Should consider raising the text-input limit significantly
-+ jQuery scripts for upvoting/downvoting have hardcoded URL, would be better if dynamic
-	+ Use the {{ STATIC_URL }} tag and pass it into the JavaScript functions using django templates
 + Move ranking_functions.py to its own scripts folder?
 + Update admin page for your new models, customize to be more effective
 + Auto create userProfile if none exists for user (primarily for superusers/admins)
 + Following and unfollowing a user on their profile page should use ajax to retrieve new amount of followers
-+ Do form validation for registration with jQuery/angularJS (frontend, backend is done)
 + Ability to follow users from a Prose/Pimp page, not just profile
 	+ Users can follow each other, but need to expand follow_button to work for a list.
 Right now, takes in a context value of either "Followed" or "Not Followed" from the profile view.
 Sets it to a string that says "Null" if not logged in.
 The pimp_list would take a set.
-+ Find way not to load main.js on every page
-	+ In base.html, add a new block above all main content, where other pages can load their own JavaScript in that block

 ## Non-Priority
 + Make a pimp which is the origin of pimpMyProse.
 Let others upvote it